-Food Service: For the 2016-2017 school year, WLA contracted its food service program through Perpich Center for the Arts.
+Food Service: For the 2017-2018 school year, WLA did not use any contracted food service programs.

 Transportation: Students that reside in the ISD 833 school district receive transportation via bus for free.
 All other students are required to provide his/her own transportation to school.